magnhaug/blogposts/distributed-logging.md

 Logging in distributed systems
 ===============================

 The [microservices architecture](http://martinfowler.com/articles/microservices.html) is gaining traction, and many systems fan out into sets of applications distributed on multiple servers.
-If you don't keep your logging in check, it gets harder and more tedious to compile a full trace of what your systems behavior.
+If you don't keep your logging in check, it gets harder and more tedious to compile a full trace of your complete systems behavior.
 In fact, one of the arguments against a distributed system is that it is harder to debug.
 I intend to show you that with a little effort spent on logging and infrastructure, we can bust that myth.
 Get ready to level up your logging game!

 #### Starting grounds: The basics of logging
 Everything we will cover here assumes you already have a grip on standard application logging, with a basic setup.
 Your logs end up in files on disk.
 You use a standard logging framework like [slf4j](http://www.slf4j.org/) and [logback](http://logback.qos.ch/).
 You know [what to log](http://arctecgroup.net/pdf/howtoapplogging.pdf) and [how to log it](http://gojko.net/2006/12/09/logging-anti-patterns/).
 Timestamps, thread names and class names are a part of your logger pattern.